DOG AGILITY COMPETITION OF FLORIDA

 The purpose of the Dog Agility Competitions of Florida (DACOF) Annual Competition is to provide the opportunity for handlers and dogs teams to represent their organization in a statewide agility competition.

 These Rules and Regulations constitute the basis of the Competition.
-However, the success of the event relies on the integrity and good sportsmanship of the competing member teams.
+However, the success of the event relies on the integrity and good sportsmanship of the competing member teams and their team members.
+Good sportsmanship is paramount.
+Anything less may be cause for dismissal.

 The DACOF Competition will be held in conjunction with the DACOF Annual Meeting.